 Quantifying uncertainty is a dominant driver of computational cost at ECMWF: about 56% of the computational resources for all operational suites is consumed by the medium-range and extended-range ensemble forecasts.
+The main reason being the need for many integrations instead of a single one.
 Therefore, the efficiency of running the ensemble forecasts is important.
 The aim of current and future developments in stochastic representations of model uncertainty is to develop schemes that are computationally highly efficient and contribute only moderately to the overall computational cost of the operational ensembles.
+An objective criterion to justify the computational cost of a stochastic representation of model uncertainty could be based on a comparison of the skill increase due to activating it and the skill increase due to adding members to the ensemble with the number of further members determined by matching the computational cost.
 Efforts will be devoted to identifying areas in the code and algorithms where efficiency gains could be made in the future.
 The random pattern generators are a promising candidate where savings may be feasible.